iegomez/mosquitto-go-auth/README.md

 The default protocol when the option is missing will be tcp, even if a socket path is given.

 Another change has to do with sslmode options, with options being true, false, skip-verify or custom.
-When custom mode is given, cert, key and rootcert paths are expected.
+When custom mode is given, sslcert, sslkey and sslrootcert paths are expected.
 If the option is not set or one or more required paths are missing, it will default to false.

 Also, default host `localhost` and port 3306 will be used if none are given.